jagregory/abrash-black-book/index.md

             EGA and VGA](30-01.html#Heading2)
         -   [How the Split Screen Works](30-01.html#Heading3)
             -   [The Split Screen in Action](30-01.html#Heading4)
-            -   [VGA and EGA Split-Screen Operation Don’t Mix](30-03.html#Heading5)
+            -   [VGA and EGA Split-Screen Operation Don't Mix](30-03.html#Heading5)
         -   [Setting the Split-Screen-Related Registers](30-03.html#Heading6)